 We use a number of neutral venues, including the Museum of London, the Royal Air Force Museum, the Willesden Interfaith Centre and the Hackney Marshes, and in the summer term, linking partnerships are set to visit the London Migration Museum, the Battle of Britain Bunker and Kew Gardens, among others.
 We’ve focused on pairing schools within any given local area, meaning that partnered students have shared heritage and geography and can take skills learned into their communities.

 Teachers reported that they enjoyed being part of an interfaith network and appreciated the opportunity to engage in intercultural dialogue with their peers.
 Many appreciated the range of activities and ideas provided as well as the opportunity to model and adapt these before taking them to the classroom.
-There’s been a strong emphasis on reflection at this year’s training days, with best practice sharing among teachers themselves.
-In London we aim to utilise the broad range of the contexts to enrich linking experiences across the board.
+This year we’ll be bring back the third CPD in the summer term.
+We’ve also aimed to give teachers a solid introduction to contact theory – with an explanation for how each Link day component meets key criteria for positive contact!

-London Linking 2018/19 has seen the establishment of multiple partnerships alongside the growth of well-established relationships.
-Both teachers and students have worked together well and positive paired activities have developed into successful social interactions.
+London Linking 2019/20 has seen the establishment of multiple partnerships alongside the growth of well-established relationships.
+During the previous academic year, both teachers and students worked together well and positive paired activities have developed into successful social interactions.

 Another long-standing partnership, between North West London Jewish Day School and Islamia Primary School, saw the host children learning how to count to ten in Hebrew ahead of their first link day in order to warmly welcome their partner class!
 The facilitation of activities and careful setting of discussion round rules by teachers meant that a great deal of trust and openness was fostered among the students.
 The final session of the day saw an honest and engaging Q&A between the students who displayed maturity, sensitivity and curiosity.
 Of the programme, the NWLJDS lead Linking teacher said: ‘We’re raising a generation of children who will have been taught not to hate.
 I honestly think linking is the most important thing I’ve ever done in my life’.

-Some schools partner two classes each, as is the case with St Monica’s Catholic Primary School and Yavneh Primary.
+Some schools partner two classes each, as is the case with St Monica’s Catholic Primary School and Yavneh Primary (who are this year linked with Wolfson Hillel and Krishna Avanti Primary respectively).
 Before the second class from St Monica’s had attended their link day, they’d learnt the Chanukah song taught to the students from their own school, which meant the Yavneh host students had a pleasant surprise upon receiving them!
-We felt this was a good example of the impact of linking on a wider school community.
+We felt this was a good example of the impact of linking on a wider school community

 The second link day saw the students strengthening friendships and coming together as a group to meaningfully tackle the topic of stereotyping and generalising, before working to produce group emblems, reflecting understanding reached about commonalities across the group and the diversity contributed by each individual student.

-Nishkam School, another school new to the programme, joined the cohort with both primary and secondary linking partnerships.
+Nishkam School, another school new to the programme last year, joined the cohort with both primary and secondary linking partnerships.
 The first link day saw all four classes come together in a joint reflection session in the school’s interfaith centre.
 Students from across the classes were invited to reflect on the day and share prayers from a range of different faiths and traditions.

 ‘Without linking my girls would never get the opportunity to learn about Sikhism’

-- Maddie Curtis, Lead Linking Teacher, Sacred Heart High
+- Maddie Curtis, former Lead Linking Teacher, Sacred Heart High

 ‘I might make a friend from this religion one day.
 It would be good to understand them’